 Strategy 3: Offense beats defense

-Here's something the "cut your expenses" crowd doesn't tell you: income growth matters more than penny-pinching over a career.
+The "cut your expenses" crowd rarely mentions this: income growth matters more than penny-pinching over a career.

 Consider two scenarios over 10 years: